 However, the CP700’s built-in Bluetooth is not exactly reliable for audio.
 The connection hardly remains stable, as this can quickly cause frustration.

 Connect up to 3 devices at once.
-However, keep in mind that the built-in Bluetooth is no good for audio.
+However, remember that the built-in Bluetooth is not good for audio.